 Camphor’s sharp, clearing scent is used in aromatherapy to create a mentally refreshing atmosphere.
 Some people report reduced tension and improved sleep quality with camphor diffused in a well-ventilated room.

+The evidence for camphor as a direct anxiolytic or sleep aid is anecdotal, and it should not be used to manage diagnosed anxiety, insomnia, or breathing disorders.
 Avoid prolonged or high-concentration inhalation, particularly in people with asthma or scent sensitivities, and keep camphor diffusers away from infants, young children, and pets.

 6. Hair and Scalp Use (Traditional, Not Clinically Proven)